Written By Sam Heward

 Whether you are a seasoned ultramarathoner or are doing your first Ultra X, a good taper will help you consolidate training gains and help freshen up the body, meaning that you can be in prime condition for your race and enjoy the experience as much as possible.

-If you are a newbie to ultramarathons or if you have been maintaining very high weekly mileages, a two to three week taper period is recommended where you reduce training volumes.
+If you are a newbie to ultramarathons or if you have been maintaining very high weekly mileages, a two to three week taper period is recommended.
 This doesn’t necessarily mean peak mileage should be at this point though.
 For something like an Ultra X, aiming to peak your miles around six to eight weeks before the event means that you have time to build some consistency at this level before you hit your taper period.

-The aim should be that you reduce mileage to around 30-35% of your maximum training week, by shaving volume off each week until race day, do this initially quickly, and then more gradually and focus on aiming to reduce overall volume of runs, rather than frequency (i.e. if you are doing 3 runs per week still do 3 runs but keep them shorter).
+The aim should be that you reduce mileage to around 30-35% of your maximum training week, by shaving volume off each week until race day.
+This should initially be done quite quickly, and then more gradually with the focus shifting to reducing the overall volume of runs, rather than the frequency (ie if you are doing three runs per week, still do three runs but keep them shorter).

-As an example if your biggest training week is 60 miles, your last 3 weeks should look something like:
+As an example, if your biggest training week is 60 miles, your last three weeks should look something like:

-It is important to note that everyone is different, and for some ultrarunning veterans a 3 week taper will be too long as their body is so used to long distances that 7 days is sufficient.
+It is important to note that everyone is different, and for some ultrarunning veterans a three week taper will be too long, as their body is used to running long distances and can recover quickly.

 Research suggests that maintaining levels of intensity in a taper ensures better race-day performance.
-Many runners continue to include one-two higher effort workouts such as tempos or fartleks.
-These keep the body race ready and help counter the taper blues.
+Many runners continue to include one or two higher effort workouts, such as tempo runs or fartlek sessions.
+These keep the body “race ready” and help counter the taper blues.
 But keep these workouts short to avoid fatigue.